lindsayroberts/ap/assignments/algorithms.md

 We call such a repetition a loop, because you’ll keep going around and around the same steps until some condition (your friend guessing the right number) lets you stop.
 Here’s one of many possible ways to express the guessing game in pseudocode:

-<code> 1   secretly pick your favorite number from 1 to 50
+<div style="background-color:grey;color:black;padding:20px;"> 1   secretly pick your favorite number from 1 to 50
  2   have your friend guess your favorite number
  3   if your friend guesses a lower number
  4      tell your friend to guess a higher number